theNestruo/z80-asm-meter-vscode/README.md

 2. **execution flow**: When the selection is a single subroutine (i.e.: there are no unconditional `JP`, `JR` or `RET` instructions in the selection), the _execution flow_ total timing calculation mode measures the timing of the execution flow through the selection (i.e.: to the next, non selected, instruction) by considering any `DJNZ` or conditional `JP`, `JR` or `RET` instruction as _not taken_.

-3. **at exit**: When the selection is a single subroutine and the selection ends at an exit point (a conditional or unconditional `JP`, `JR` or `RET` instruction), the _at exit_ total timing calculation mode measures the timing of the execution flow to the selected exit point, by considering the last instruction as _taken_ if it is a conditional instruction.
+3. **at exit**: When the selection is a single subroutine and the selection ends at an exit point (a conditional or unconditional `JP`, `JR` or `RET` instruction) or calls a subroutine (a conditional or unconditional `CALL`), the _at exit_ total timing calculation mode measures the timing of the execution flow to the selected exit point, by considering the last instruction as _taken_ if it is a conditional instruction.

 ### Timing hints